Minesweeper — The original classic from Windows 95.

 📊 Use probability when in doubt

-Sometimes you must guess.
-But even then, there are smarter options than random clicks.
-Look at the surrounding tiles and consider:
+Sometimes you’re forced to guess.
+But there are smarter ways than clicking randomly.
+Look at surrounding numbers and consider:

-- Is there a bottleneck where only one solution fits?
+- Is there a “bottleneck” where only one configuration works?

-- Is one guess “safer” than the others?
+- Is one guess statistically “safer” than the others?

 Shift + clickorSpacefor quick flag placementF2to start a new gameCtrl + Zin modern versions (not the original) to undo

-If you’re playing via a newer version or an emulator, you can use these to speed up your runs.
+If you’re playing via a newer version or an emulator, use these to speed up your runs.

 🔁 Go for large openings first

-The earlier you open a large section of empty tiles, the better.
-It gives you an overview and helps you spot safe patterns.
-Use your first clicks on areas that aren’t in the middle of dense tiles but in open spaces—this can trigger “chain reactions.”
+The earlier you open a large empty section, the better.
+It gives you a clear overview and helps you spot safe patterns.
+Use your first clicks on areas that aren’t in the middle of dense clusters but in open spaces—this can trigger satisfying “chain reactions.”

-Once you know the patterns and have a feel for the logic, it also becomes about efficiency.
-Try timing yourself and optimizing your clicks—aim to finish a small or medium board as quickly as possible without mistakes.
+Once you know the patterns and have a feel for the logic, it’s also about efficiency.
+Time yourself and optimize your clicks—aim to beat small or medium boards as quickly and cleanly as possible.

-With these strategies in hand, you’re well on your way to becoming a true Minestryger master—just like in the ’90s. 💣🧠
+With these strategies in hand, you’re well on your way to becoming a true Minesweeper master—just like in the 90s. 💣🧠